Tampa Bay Reforestation and Environmental Effort: Major programs and milestones 2005–2021

 Beginning in 2005, T.R.E.E.
 Inc. secured its first major sponsor, Esurance.
-Esurance is an online insurance provider based out of San Francisco, California.
+Esurance is an online insurance provider based in San Francisco, California.
 Beginning with the Esurance St. Pete Beach Tree-Athalon planting on September 24, 2005, T.R.E.E.
 Inc. had an additional ten volunteer tree plantings sponsored by Esurance.

 The Esurance plantings were a departure from T.R.E.E.
-Inc.'s previous plantings which were conducted almost solely through the use of 3-gallon material grown at its own nursery.
+Inc.'s previous plantings, which were conducted almost solely through the use of 3-gallon material grown at its own nursery.
 This gave T.R.E.E.
 Inc. the ability to plant large-sized 30-gallon trees, allowing it to finally conduct plantings with a much higher visual impact.
 In addition, the Esurance projects led to a gradual phasing out of T.R.E.E.
-Inc. having to depend so heavily upon its nursery to obtain trees.
+Inc., having to depend so heavily upon its nursery to obtain trees.

 In addition to the Esurance plantings, T.R.E.E.
 Inc. began introducing programs such as the Tulip Poplar Repopulation Program, Orange and Seminole Counties, Florida, where Florida Peninsula Tulip Poplar (Liriodendron tulipifera) grown from the seed of trees native to East Central Florida area had been planted in Orlando, Winter Park, Altamonte Springs, Sanford, and Casselberry, Florida.

 Similar programs included the Longleaf Pine Repopulation Program in Temple Terrace, Florida, and the Egmont Key Reforestation Initiative at Egmont Key State Park in Hillsborough County, Florida.